Class Pid

 inline Gains(double p, double i, double d, double i_max, double i_min, bool antiwindup)

-Optional constructor for passing in values.
+Optional constructor for passing in values without saturation.

 Parameters: